 Confession: arguably, in the photos here my butter is slightly too brown.
 I just got away with it though.
 Aim for golden brown, not dark brown.

-Once the butter is browned it takes about 5 minutes to make these coconut blondies:
+Once the butter is prepared it takes about 5 minutes to make these blondies:

 - Put the sugars into a medium bowl and pour in the browned butter, scraping all toasted milk solids into the bowl too.
 Stir with a large metal spoon